 - Understand the inner workings of NSF’s Peer Review System and the rating scores

 - Develop and write the approach and “Broader Impacts” section

 - Package superior proposal submissions

 - Avoid the fatal flaws of a grant

 - Effectively write and approach resubmissions

-Registration includes tuition, materials, certificate of completion, continental breakfast, and lunch.
+Registration includes tuition, materials, certificate of completion, and continental breakfast (for in-person workshops).

 Space is limited and registration will take place on a first-come-first-serve basis.

 In-Person: Cost for this workshop is $375.00.
 A discount of $25.00 per person will be given if more than one person registers from the same organization.
 Members receive a $95 discount.